chiyu1203/ephys/README.md

 9. Make sure the brain is dry enough so that the dye does not diffuse when touching the surface of the brain.
 Once the probe touch the surface of the target area, rezero LinLab.

-11. Start to lower the probe with creeper function on LinLab, every 50 um (2um/s).
+11. Start to lower the probe with creeper function in LinLab, every 50 um (1um/s).
 Use Stimulus_toolkit to search for visual related neurons.

-12. Once a good spot is found, use saline-soaked kimiwipe to keep the brain moist, and then remove the microscope and position the third monitor.
-Turn off the micromanipulator and LinLab to remove additional electrical noise.
+12. Once a good spot is found, remove the microscope and position the third monitor.
+Turn off and unplug the micromanipulator and LinLab to remove additional electrical noise.

-13. The procedure of the recording is (1) start bonsai workflow, and start arduino trigger (2) start recording on OpenEphys (3) plug in barcode (4) start the stimulus
+13. The procedure of the recording is (1) start bonsai workflow (2) start recording on OpenEphys (3) Press **C** to start the camera and then **R** to start record film (4) start the stimulus with keypress **S**

-14. get PFA and trypsin ready when the recording to closed to finish (no need to dilute PFA but trypsin is stored in 10x)
+14. get PFA, PBS and trypsin ready when the recording is finishing or when pulling out of the electrode back (no need to dilute PFA but trypsin is stored in 10x)

-15. Once the recording is done, use saline-soaked kimiwipe to keep the brain moist, and then try to pull the electrode back (5um/s).
-And then remove the barcode USB and temperature USB
+15. Once the recording is done, try to pull the electrode back (2um/s) (if the brian is too dry, trying saline-soaked kimiwipe to keep the brain moist before pulling the probe out)

 16. Add PBS into dissection stage and then move the head to the stage.
 Note: it is actually fine to just cut off the labula complex and save dissection time.
 Finally place the brain into the 4% PFA and store it at the cold room overnight.